What is Discrimination? – Work Discrimination

 In the case of J v DLA Piper UK LLP IRLR 936), it was held that when deciding whether an employee has an “impairment” Employment Tribunals do not have to be stead fast or rigid in their approach, and can first consider whether the employees’ ability to carry out normal day-to-day activities has beenadversely affected.
 Given the aforementioned, employees’ have been successful in winning Employment Tribunal claims for impairments, which would not otherwise be obvious, having established that (i) a knee injury (ii) back problem, and (iii) having heavy menstrual cycles have “substantially impaired their ability to undertake their normal day-to-day activities” and which have impacted upon either their mobility or concentration.
 This is important, as you will have to establish in the Employment Tribunal how your impairment has “substantially effected” your “day-to-day activities”.
 In addition, the effect of your impairment must last (or likely last) for a period of no less than twelve months.

 In our own case, my wife established that her impairment (panic attacks) meant she was prone to fainting.
 This posed a “significant risk of harm” to her health, especially given the nature of her occupation, whereas a bout of fainting within the working environment would likely amount to a “danger” under the auspices of the Employment Rights Act 1996 S.44 & S.100.
 In addition, her depression also impeded her ability to concentrate.
-The [accumulative effects] of both “impairments” substantially effected her “abilities and capabilities” to undertake her job role.
+The cumulative effects of both “impairments” substantially effected her “abilities and capabilities” to undertake her job role.

-As for myself, I established a link between the [stress] and the [harassment], insofar that it triggered my having more frequent asthma attacks.
-This necessitated the need to take my medication more frequently, which was potentially “materially injurious” to my health.
+As for myself, I established a link between the stress and the harassment, insofar that it triggered my having more frequent asthma attacks.
+This necessitated the need to take my medication more frequently, which was potentially ” injurious” to my health.
 Consultations with my own doctor established the fact(medical evidence) that the over use of my medication induced adverse health effects such as heart palpitations, rapid heartbeat and high blood pressure.
 Not only was this ‘injurious to my health’, but substantially effected my ability to concentrate, and also impaired my mobility within the working environment to perform my duties (difficulty breathing).

 The Health and Safety Executive states: